top of page

 Not only is Lake McDonald the hub of activity in west Glacier Park, it's beautiful.
 Explore the Lake McDonald area by taking a leisurely hike on the Trail of the Cedars (1-mile loop).

-Some of the trees you'll see on this trail are over 500 years old!
+Some of the trees on this trail are 500 years old!

 Lucke’s Lounge is not open for breakfast, but lunch, appetizers, and dinner are offered in this small dining room/bar.
 You can expect to pay between ~$10-$20 per person for your meal.